-Open letter to UN Secretary General to formally end the Korean warSeptember 28, 2016
+Open Letter to UN Secretary General to Formally End the Korean War

 Over 100 women from 38 countries have signed onto the letter, including WILPF leaders and members, and including women from nations that participated in the Korean War.
 Thirty-seven major South Korean women’s and peace organizations have also signed on, including the largest umbrella organisation, Korean Association of Women United.